 ELA ADCs review passages before any corresponding items are written.
-Committee members consider all the elements noted in section 3.2.4.1.
-If a passage is well known or if the passage comes from a book that is widely taught, that passage is likely to provide an unfair advantage to those students who are familiar with the work.
+Committee members consider all the elements noted in section 3.2.2.3.
+If a passage is well known or if the passage comes from a book that is widely taught, then the passage is likely to provide an unfair advantage to those students who are familiar with the work.
 Committee members vote to accept or reject each passage, and the facilitators record the consensus of the group.

 For each passage recommended for acceptance, committee members provide suggestions for item development.
-They also provide recommendations for the presentation of the passage, including suggestions for the purpose-setting statement, recommendations for words to be footnoted or redacted, as well as recommendations for graphics, illustrations, or photographs to be included with the text.
+They also provide recommendations for the presentation of the passage, including suggestions for the purpose-setting statement, words to be footnoted or redacted, and graphics, illustrations, or photographs to be included with the text.